stevavoliajvar/stop_cloudflare/PEOPLE.md

 "First, you create a problem.
 Then, you pretend to solve that problem." by @[switch_d](https://twitter.com/switch_d/status/1116039082977533952)

+"Why are you blocking listeners in Thailand?
+You’re blocking countries at the CloudFlare level.
+I’ve tried multiple IPs from multiple providers here.
+It’s discriminatory to block based on country of origin." by @[smacintyre](https://twitter.com/smacintyre/status/1087543097574154240)

 "Cloudflare DNS is flaking out ugh" by @[sleepingkyoto](https://twitter.com/sleepingkyoto/status/1115014195286646784)

 "Tell eastdakota it's not nice to block me.
 He said in his YouTube interviews that #censorship is bad." by @[phyzonloop](https://twitter.com/phyzonloop/status/1067177577519898626)